smjonas/snippet-converter.nvim/doc/documentation.md

 ✓ [1]: All except snippets with vimscript code.

-✓ [2]: All snippets except snippets with python / vimscript / shell code or regular expression triggers.
+✓ [2]: All except snippets with python / vimscript / shell code or regular expression triggers.

 ✓ [3]: All except snippets with python / shell code or regular expression triggers / transformations.

+✓ [4]: All except snippets with python / shell code or regular expression triggers.

 > :bulb: Note that source and target format can be the same.
 > This is useful if you only want to filter certain snippets or apply transformations to them without converting them to a different format.